Fall 2016 Course Registration Instructions

 - Permission-Only Course: Ask the instructor to submit this permission/override.

 - An override from an instructor does not guarantee registration nor grant preferential treatment; it simply makes the system view a student as equally qualified to register as other students who already meet those course rules.
 During Rounds 1 and 2 of course registration, instructors may submit overrides for prerequisites, co-requisites, and class exclusions.
-During Add/Drop, instructors may also submit overrides for registration limits, major/minor restrictions, and class standing restrictions.
+During Add/Drop I and II, instructors may also submit overrides for registration limits, major/minor restrictions, and class standing restrictions.
 Request overrides and permissions from instructors in advance of when you need them.
 Once an override or permission has been entered for you, you will see that information on your Registration Status page in Polaris, and you will be allowed to submit a request for that course once registration is underway.

 - Courses that filled during Rounds 1 or 2 will remain closed until Add/Drop I. You may wish to contact a course instructor to ask if s/he is keeping a waiting list.
-Registrations in all other courses will fluctuate during Round 3.
-See the Course Registration Numbers page to see which courses are closed and which still have openings.
+Regulrarly check the Class Finder and the Course Registration Numbers page to see which courses are closed and which still have openings.

-- Any student who did not participate in Round 1 or Round 2 course registration may participate in Add/Drop I once s/he talks with his/her advisor and the advisor notifies the Registrar's Office that it is okay to release the registration hold.
+- Any student who did not participate in Round 1 or Round 2 course registration may participate in Add/Drop I once s/he talks with his/her advisor and the advisor notifies the Registrar's Office that the hold can be released.